gcallah/MiscWriting/Empire/empire.md

 (B) essentially American primacists who believe in pursuing different priorities than those long preferred by liberal Atlanticists.

 I have some (A) in me, but mostly I'm a (B)."

-Hoping to get back to the republic of 1820 (or whenever) is like me hoping to match my swimming times from when I was 25.

-It's an attractive fantasy, but it ain't gonna happen.